stjomd/raytracer/README.md

 ### Executable

 If you've run the commands above, the executable will be located in the `target/release` subdirectory.
-Otherwise, you can compile the binary with the following command:
+Otherwise, you can compile the binary with:

 ```
 cargo build --release